nawab312/AWS_Lambda/HR.md

 - [Questions for Alkira](#questions-for-alkira)

 ---
+I'm doing great, thank you!
+Excited to be here and looking forward to our conversation

 ## Introduction
 I’m Siddharth Singh, a DevOps and Cloud Engineer with 3 years of hands-on experience, currently working at Infosys.